telerik/xaml-docs/controls/radrichtextbox/features/styles/styles.md

 Each __StyleDefinition__ has the following properties:

 * __Name__: The name of the style.
-All styles in a document have a unique name, which is used as an identifier when applying the style.
+All styles in the document have unique names, which are used as an identifier when applying the style.

 * __DisplayName__: A name that will be shown in the UI.